apache/pekko-http/docs/src/main/paradox/server-side/graceful-termination.md

 @scala[@scaladoc[ServerBinding#whenTerminationSignalIssued](akka.http.scaladsl.Http$$ServerBinding#whenTerminationSignalIssued:Future[Deadline]) `Future`]
 is completed.
 This can be used to signal parts of the application that the HTTP server is shutting down and they should clean up as well.
-Note also that for more advanced shut down scenarios you may want to use the @extref[Coordinated Shutdown](akka-docs:/actors.html#coordinated-shutdown) capabilities of Akka.
+Note also that for more advanced shut down scenarios you may want to use the @extref[Coordinated Shutdown](pekko-docs:/actors.html#coordinated-shutdown) capabilities of Apache Pekko.

 Next, all in flight requests will be handled.
 If a request is "in-flight" (being handled by user code), it is given `hardDeadline` time to complete.